 Oklahoma State University associate professor Brian Whitacre said it best: "Despite the many improvements in technology over the years, laying new line for wired internet connections still requires a significant amount of manual labor.
 Companies must weigh the cost of every mile laid against the expected profits from those lines.
 This works against rural areas, with fewer potential customers per mile" (3).
 Companies will bid a very specific amount to connect these rural locations, and therefore receive a very specific subsidy for these builds, so staying on budget is of utmost importance.

-Our solution: Because of the increase in route creation speed, companies who use Prospector see a great reduction in their engineering costs.
-Though an engineer is still a very important part of the process, Prospector eliminates the immensely time-consuming need to hand draw routes over and over each time a new barrier is discovered, saving providers enormous amounts of money not having to pay for that time.
+Our solution: Because of the increase in route creation speed, companies who use Prospector and Network Express see a great reduction in their engineering costs.
+Though an engineer is still a very important part of the process, these software solutions eliminate the immensely time-consuming need to hand draw routes over and over each time a new barrier is discovered, saving providers enormous amounts of money not having to pay for that time.